SimpleMDE: A Markdown editor that can be used in both browsers and electron

 For normal use, it seems easy to use, but when combined with other CSS frameworks, layout issues become noticeable.

-The CSS integration seems a little sloppy, and since it doesn't seem to use an interpreter like Sass, you'll need to create and overwrite the CSS yourself.
+The CSS integration seems a bit weak, and since it doesn't seem to have an interpreter like Sass, you need to write your own CSS and override it.

-Checking the CSS, this is also specified with !important, so there's room for improvement, and I'd like a mechanism to control this.
+Checking the CSS, this is specified with `!important`, so there's room for improvement, or rather, a mechanism to control this behavior would be desirable.

 In terms of speed, processing becomes slower as the amount of text increases, but I think this is a problem with the CodeMirror module used internally, so if speed is important to you, you might want to consider other libraries